mickmcq/mickmcq.github.io/hci.md

 ## Lecture

+[00 Design Thinking](/hci/00DesignThinking/index.html) provides a design thinking exercise to begin the course.

 [01 Intro](/hci/01Intro/index.html) introduces the instructors, the syllabus, and the textbook.

 [02 People](/hci/02People/index.html) covers perception, motor control, and cognition: saliency and Gestalt grouping, Fitts' and Hick-Hyman laws, working memory, mental models, and decision-making heuristics.